Build vs Buy Software: The Definitive Framework for 2025

 You have two options:

-Before we break down the decision making process for building or buying, let’s look at the core differences between each software development path.
+Before we break down the decision making process for developing software or purchasing off the shelf options, let’s look at the core differences between each software development path.
 This will give you a general understanding of each option and what situations they work best in.

 When it Comes to Competitive Differentiation:

-If you buy a piece of software, your competitor can easily buy it too.
+If you purchased software, your competitor can easily buy it too.
 And that’s why buying software will rarely give you a competitive edge.

-So if your software’s development is core to your business, building it gives you a custom solution no one else will have.
+So if developing software is core to your business needs, building it gives you a custom solution no one else will have.

 When Considering Cost Factors:

-One of the biggest differences between bought and built software is where and how much money will be spent on the project.
+One of the biggest differences between purchased software and a custom solution is where and how much money will be spent on the project.

-You need to consider the costs that come with both build and buy.
-While building has a greater upfront costs and usually costs more, don’t underestimate how much software license fees add up over time when bought.
+You need to consider the costs that come with both buying and build.
+While built software has a greater upfront costs and usually costs more, don’t underestimate how much off the shelf software license fees add up over time when bought.

 Here is a side by side comparison of the cost factors: